dxatscale/sfpowerscripts/decision records/prepare/003-prepare-custom-script-executer.md

 ## Decision

 Provide capability user can execute custom scripts before package dependency installation and after package deployment.
-In order to give user more control of the process, below argurements will be passed into script for use in the custom logic(same order as listed).
+In order to give user more control of the process, below argurements will be passed into script for use in the custom logic

-    1. package name (not applicable in prepare commnad)
-    2. target org username
-    3. devhub username
-    4. installation/deployment status

 ### User should consider the behavior of custom script in following scenarios:
 #### The behaviour on succeedOnErrors